particle-iot/docs/src/content/tutorials/developer-tools/workbench.md

 ![Clean Local](/assets/images/workbench/local-5.png)

+When switching from a debug build back to a non-debug build, be sure to use the **Particle: Flash application & Device OS (local)** option once.
+This will put the correct modular Device OS build back onto the device.

 ### Compile and Flash Buttons

 When you are viewing a .cpp or .ino file, there will be two new icons in the upper right corner: